DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-ipfix-options-using-go.markdown

 Parsing options
 ---------------
-A number of IPFIX decoder implementations exist in Go, however most are included in flow decoder implementations, rather than standalone libraries.
+A number of IPFIX decoder implementations exist in Go, most are included in flow decoder implementations, rather than standalone libraries.

 The best stand-alone library I could fix is